FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-vegas.md

       start-date: 2023-10-02
       end-date: 2023-10-05
       location: Las Vegas
+      description:
-      description: This is the biggest ESPA event yet that you won’t want to miss!
+        This is the biggest ESPA event yet that you won't want to miss!
-        Join us October 2-5 for the transformative 3-day ESPA VIII Bootcamp.
+        Join us October 2-5 for the transformative 3-day ESPA VIII boot camp.
-        Don’t miss the unparalleled networking opportunities.
+        Don't miss the unparalleled networking opportunities.
 Connect with hundreds of other Storage Providers, Potential Partners, Investors, Customers, and Vendors, all in one place.
-Join the waitlist for a chance at exclusive opportunities such as ESPA dinners, data center tours and more
+Join the waiting list for a chance at exclusive opportunities such as ESPA dinners, data center tours and more.
     - title: Filecoin DeStor Workshops (Day 1)
       location: Madison Meeting Center at Park MGM
       start-date: 2023-10-03
       end-date: 2023-10-03
+      description:
-      description: FIL Vegas kicks off on October 3rd with a series of workshops about tooling, technology and insights to scale storage provider businesses.
+        FIL Vegas kicks off on October 3rd with a series of workshops about tooling, technology and insights to scale storage provider businesses.
-    - title: FIL Vegas Mainstage
+    - title: FIL Vegas Main Stage
       location: Presidio Ballroom at Park MGM
       start-date: 2023-10-04
       end-date: 2023-10-05
+      description:
-      description: On October 4th our mainstage discussions will be focused on the importance of data integrity in the world of AI.
+        On October 4th our main stage discussions will be focused on the importance of data integrity in the world of AI.
 Get a snapshot of where we stand today, barriers to wide scale adoption and proposed solutions and use cases currently breaking through from leading global players who